Northern pike, also known simply as pike,

 On top, they have just finished spawning and are still recuperating from the increased stress this process involves.
 In other words, they are even more ravenous.
 Moreover, they can be easier to locate.
 Most of the weed cover has yet to reach peak height, so cover and ambush sites are limited.
 Depending on where you are fishing there is also a good chance they have not been targeted for several months.
 Almost any lure will fool them and entice a strike – if it looks like a meal, they will take a bite.

 Pike can be caught any time of day if you adjust your approach accordingly.
-Although it may be easier to find and catch pike at certain times of the day, they are almost 24 hours species.
+Although it may be easier to find and catch pike at certain times of the day (morning time), they are almost 24 hours species.

 - Morning pike fishing – early morning, just before the sun rises, is a nearly perfect time to catch big, hungry pike.
 This is one of the rare times when pike